 Go Back: [Top of Page] [Articles

 In the town of Bath, Somerset, on the A4.
 2000-year-old Roman temple and bathing complex with museum of treasures found on the site.
 The Pump Room, built in 1795, serves tea.
-Bath’s official website: Bath
+Website: Bath

 At the Houses of Parliament, London.
 A famous landmark.
 The clock tower was completed in 1859.
 The clock mechanism weighs 5 tons, and the dials are 23-ft (7m) in diameter.